zeynepandsoy/Traffic-Preparation-Methodology-Design/coursework1/data.md

         return "Night"
 ```

 ### Define a function called `categorize_day()` to categorize days into days of the week such as; 'Monday','Tuesday'...

 Categorizing a week based on its days can reveal weekly driving patterns of people.
-Acknowledging which days of the week yield the highest/lowest traffic volumes are important for planning
+Acknowledging which days of the week yield the highest/lowest traffic volumes are important for traffic planning
 ```
 #define a function to categorize days into days of the week
 def categorize_day(Day):